Changissnz/selfinterest/README.md

 For example, deception takes place, the deception becomes recognized for what it is, and then the deceiver expresses themselves in remorseful appearances and tones to signify acknowledgment of the innermost essence of what occurred to those formerly deceived.
-Those formerly deceived interpret the remorseful appearances and tones as extensions of the deception and, from their perspective, the deception must constitute a deception campaign of not just lone acts because the characteristic extends to every play of event by the deceiver, and the backtracking connection to what is recognized as the innermost essence: deception in origin.
+Those formerly deceived interpret the remorseful appearances and tones as continuation of the deception and, from their perspective, the deception must constitute a deception campaign of not just lone acts because the characteristic extends to every play of event by the deceiver, and the backtracking connection to what is recognized as the innermost essence: deception in origin.
 The notion, any sentient being has the right to be deceptive by default, delivers powerful connotation, especially since said notion is a fact of the default in matters processed by data structures void of the appropriate experience from reference.
-To know more and more, and the knowing still no use for guarantee what is next, in terms of movement, with the sentient being is limitation undefined and still existent.
+To know more and more, and the knowing still no use for guaranteeing what is next, in terms of movement, with the sentient being is limitation undefined and still existent.